 - Must have graduated in summer 2022, fall 2022, or be on track to complete all requirements for the doctoral degree, including defense and submission of the final dissertation by the posted spring 2023 graduation deadline (students can verify graduation requirements and deadlines with departments and in the KU academic calendar).

-- Summer 2023 graduates should be nominated for the spring 2024 awards cycle.
+- Summer 2023 graduates should be nominated for the next awards cycle.

 Each winner of the Argersinger Dissertation Award will receive a monetary prize of $1,250 and a certificate of recognition.
 Winners will be presented at the Doctoral Hooding Ceremony in May 2023, where the Vice Provost for Academic Affairs and Graduate Studies will recognize their significant achievement.